knative/docs/docs/serving/using-a-tls-cert.md

              --cert cert.pem
            ```

-        !!! warning
+        !!! note
             Take note of the namespace and secret name.
 You will need these in future steps.

-    1. Contour requires you to create a delegation to use this certificate and private key in different namespaces.
-You can create this resource by running the command:
+    1. To use this certificate and private key in different namespaces, you must
+    create a delegation.
+To do so, create a YAML file using the template below:

          ```yaml
-         kubectl apply -f - <<EOF
          apiVersion: projectcontour.io/v1
          kind: TLSCertificateDelegation
          metadata: